 If you choose the right jeweler, you don't need to have all the answers.
 A quality jeweler will know all this and more, and be more than happy to teach you the ropes.
-Read on for your guide on how to find your jewelry soulmate.
+Read on to learn how to choose a jeweler for your needs.

 Word-of-mouth is king.
 In an industry as relationship-driven as jewelry, a recommendation from a trusted friend or family member is gold.
 (Pun intended.)

 Don’t be bashful.
 Ask your grandma, your neighbor, your coworker and that jewel-encrusted lady you always run into at the coffee shop.
 The more info, the better!